Network in your field

 N.J.
 Council for the Social Studies (NJCSS)

 NJCSS includes social studies teachers, supervisors and university faculty.
 Its major purpose is to advocate for the teaching and improvement of social studies instruction throughout the State of New Jersey; encourage and support the development and implementation of meaningful and effective social studies curriculum and instruction; provide a program of professional development for social studies educators and students; and provide for educational and professional interaction among social studies educators and between the council and other professional organizations and government agencies.
 Membership is $25/year for teachers; $15/year for preservice teachers; and $40/year for joint membership with the N.J.
 Social Studies Supervisors Association.
-The council sponsors an annual fall, as well as a spring conference, with a wide variety of workshops.
+The council sponsors annual fall and spring conferences with a wide variety of workshops.
 For additional information, go to www.njcss.org or contact Arlene Gardner, NJCSS president, at 848-445-3413 or firstname.lastname@example.org.

 N.J.
 Assn. of School Social Workers (NJASSW)

-ALC is concerned with the continuing professional development and working conditions of learning consultants in public, private, and parochial schools, as well as in private practice.
+N.J.
+Association of Learning Consultants is concerned with the continuing professional development and working conditions of learning consultants in public, private, and parochial schools, as well as in private practice.
 It provides two conferences, regional workshops, continuing education certificates, newsletters, a journal, and grants.
-Dues: $75 for new and renewal members and $40 for retirees.
-To join, contact: Rebecca Dieckmann; 973-376-0953.
-Website: www.njalc.org.
+Dues: $75 and $40 for retirees.
+To join, visit www.newjerseyalc.org

 N.J.
 Assn. of Speech Language Specialists (NJASLS)